openmm/openmmforcefields/charmm/README.md

 ## Notes

-Notes on files that were excluded from conversion due to inconsistencies or other problems:
+Notes on files or residues that were excluded from conversion due to inconsistencies or other problems:

 * `toppar/stream/na/toppar_all36_na_reactive_rna.str` is excluded due to a naming collision between atoms in residue DMPR (dimethylpropanamide) and patch